Neel1210/E-Mart/README.md

 # Mistic Mart Application
-it is also a java based desktop application in this application I have followed a patter of MVC
+it is also a java based desktop application in this application I have followed a pattern of MVC

-There is also 2 main module in this project :-
+There is also 2 main module in this project:-
 1. Admin
 2. Receptionist

-So the main focus of this application is to provide a SAAS based product for a general store that will provide a flexible billing services to user and transform the whole process to digitally.
-So now I am defining a main modularity of Admin -
+So the main focus of this application is to provide a SAAS-based product for a general store that will provide flexible billing services to users and transform the whole process digitally.
+So now I am defining main modularity of Admin -

 1. Manage receptionist
 2. Manage products
 3. View all financial data

-		#Manage receptionist -
+   		1. Manage receptionist -
 		—> Add receptionist
 		—> Remove receptionist
 		—> Update receptionist